 To Autumn; Cowleyan ode, e.g., Wordsworth's

-Ode: Intimations of Immortality.Although the ode has been seldom used in the 20th cent., Allen Tate in
+Ode: Intimations of Immortality.Although the ode has been seldom used more recently, Allen Tate in

 Ode on the Confederate Deadand Wallace Stevens in